 You’ll receive a renewal notice and application in the mail at least 30 days before your license expires.
 With the application, you’ll also be required to certify that you’ve completed thirty continuing education credits.

-The board accepts continuing education credits hosted by the following organizations:
+The board accepts continuing education credits through universities with CAA-accredited programs and the following organizations:

 - American Speech-Language-Hearing Association